pedrox-hs/pedrox-hs.github.io/resume.md

 I am dedicated to deepening my knowledge of the technologies and tools I work with, and I am fully committed to quality, consistently writing unit and UI tests, applying architectural patterns and concepts to enhance product maintenance and scalability.

-experience across diverse industries and organizations, predominantly within consulting.
+I have experience across diverse industries and organizations, predominantly within consulting.
 Throughout this journey, I have actively engaged in a multitude of projects, serving in roles as both a developer and in support of leadership.
 My experience spans industries such as healthcare, family security, and mainly, finance.
 I consistently strive to implement agile methodologies in my work.

 Beyond my specialization, I am constantly driven to learn and contribute to various technology domains and demands.
 I possess strong interpersonal skills and highly value collaborative teamwork.